HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_tag_content.md

 title: Content tag
 ---

 The `Content` tag directly renders a content item or site area.
-See the format of an `Content` tag:
+See the format of a `Content` tag:

 ```
 [Content context=" " presentationPath=" " renderMode=" " uuid=" " path=" "]